lyon-esport/Discord-BOT-AdminAFK/README.md

 * !flipcoin - Start a flipcoin (heads/tails)
 * !maps     - Get five rounds of random maps
 * !demo		- Generate an URL for download a demo on eBot
+* !ping - Test bot connectivity
+* !mute - Add the role muted to the user
+* !unmute - Remove the role muted to the user

 **USER commands**